sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.01-tips.md

 how to modify and control synths and FX.
 For example, you might want to change the duration of a note, add more reverb, or change the time between echoes.
-Luckily, Sonic Pi gives you an amazing level of control to do exactly this with special things called optional parameters.
+Luckily, Sonic Pi gives you an amazing level of control to do exactly this with special things called optional parameters or opts for short.
 Let's take a quick look.
 Copy this code into a workspace and hit run:

     sample :guit_em9